 Growing good fruit at home is not as hard as it seems, especially here in the Pacific Northwest.
 Our relatively mild winters (USDA zone 8) and long growing season allow us to grow many species of fruit bearing shrubs and trees.
 Expect the usual suspects here: apples, pears, plums, cherries, grapes, Asian pears, blueberries; but don’t be surprised by all the other species!
-Quince, pineapple guava, figs, persimmons, pluots, apricots, peaches, medlar, olives, elderberry, pawpaws, currants, kiwis, and cane berries all rub shoulders here in Oregon.
+Quince, pineapple guava, figs, persimmons, pluots, medlar, olives, elderberry, pawpaws, currants, kiwis, and cane berries all rub shoulders here in Oregon.
 Check out the species list for the Arboretum (Excel Spreadsheet PDF) for more details.

 Established in 1986 by members of the Home Orchard Society with the cooperation of Clackamas Community College, who owns the property, the Arboretum is mature orchard site, with an ever-changing palette of specimens.
 The site manager in charge of the orchard is constantly assessing individual plants for health, suitability to our climate, and quality of fruit.
 Chances are, you’ll find something new with every visit.

 Visitors to the Arboretum come for ideas on how to prune, laying out your home orchard, dealing with pests and disease, handling the harvest, and taste testing unusual varieties – especially apples, pears, and grapes!
 We even have awesome fall color on trees like Asian pears, pawpaws, and persimmons for those interested in trees that look good and have great fruit.